meric/meric.github.com/README.md

      -- James Boyden, CEO, SnapDisco

+#### From a client for whom I built:
+- JSON API that connects to a payment processor as well as allowing users to access their proprietary technology.
+- Android Application in Python

 ## What Have I Built?
 ### Django website with paypal integration built for a client, taking 100 hours of work: https://accounttracker.com